ibm-cloud-docs/vmwaresolutions/vmonic/iam.md

 ## Platform management roles and permissions
 {: #iam-roles}

-Platform management roles enable users to perform tasks on service resources at the platform level.
+Platform management roles enable users to complete tasks on service resources at the platform level.
 For example, assign user access to the service, create or delete service IDs, create instances, and bind instances to applications.

 The following table provides information about the actions that are mapped to platform management roles.